-A - Spend the whole \$50 on the family and keep saving up for the CD

-- B Use some of the money for the CD and bargain shop for the Giving Tree gifts - Your little brother has been getting in trouble lately for what seems like every little thing.
+- A Spend the whole \$50 on the family and keep saving up for the CD - B Use some of the money for the CD and bargain shop for the Giving Tree gifts - Your little brother has been getting in trouble lately for what seems like every little thing.
 Your mom has told him that if he keeps it up, he'll be punished.
-One day, he comes home feeling bad because he's had a terrible day at school.
-The two of you are in the kitchen and he flings his book bag onto the counter and a drinking glass gets broken.
-You -
+One day, he comes home feeling bad

-A - Tell your mom your brother broke the glass

-B - Tell your mom your brother broke the glass but emphasize that it was an accident.

-• You are in the school cafeteria at an after-school activity.
-You're sitting with your group of friends when you see a new student sitting alone.
-Do you -
+- A Tell your mom your brother broke the glass - B Tell your mom your brother broke the glass but emphasize that it was an accident. - You are in the school cafeteria at an after-school activity.
+You're sit ting with your group of

-A - Leave your friends, go to the new student and invite him/her to join you

-B - Ignore the new student and just be thankful you have friends to sit with
+- A Leave your friends, go to the new student and invite him/her to join you - B Ignore the new student and just be thankful you have friends to sit with